 In Anderson v.
 Shattuck, 76 N.H.
 240, 242 (1911), the plaintiff contractors “had already performed a substantial part of the work they contracted to do, when the fire destroyed the buildings.”
 Even though they weren't entitled to be paid under their contract (because they hadn't performed it), the Court found that “the labor and materials actually furnished by the plaintiffs were attached to the defendant's real estate as the work progressed and constituted a benefit to the defendant for which the plaintiffs are entitled to recover.”
 That was true even though “[t]here has been no breach of the express contract by the defendant, and neither party is in fault for the fire which put an end to the contract and caused the situation now existing between the parties.
 But justice does not require that they should remain in that situation, or that the contractors should be remediless, merely because they cannot maintain an action against the defendant upon the contract.”
 Invoking a legal doctrine called quantum meruit (literally “the amount deserved”), the Court awarded “an apportionment of so much of the agreed compensation to the contractor as he has earned in what he has done; he recovers such part of the entire amount as is equal to the part he has performed of the whole contract.”
 Id. at 243.

-Thus far, New Hampshire has not adopted this distinction.
-Until it does, the rule seems to be that in the absence of a contract providing for a different rule, the risk of loss from unpreventable acts of God is on the owner, who must pay for construction he won't get to enjoy.
+Bottom line: The rule seems to be that in the absence of a contract providing for a different rule, the risk of loss from unpreventable acts of God is on the owner, who must pay for construction he won't get to enjoy.